pepper-craft/geo-calculation-toolkit-api-docs/detail/intersection-between-two-polylines.md

 ## Intersection between two polylines

-This is an HTTP API that checks whether two polylines intersect based on their ordered coordinates.
+This is an HTTP API that determines whether two polylines intersect.

 ---